LabinatorSolutions/boldchess-web-app/README.md

 ---

-## Important Improvements & Issues

-For a list of important improvements and known issues, visit our [GitHub Issues page](https://github.com/LabinatorSolutions/boldchess-web-app/issues).

----

 ## Contribution

 We welcome all developers to contribute by adding features or fixing bugs.

-Visit the [Contributors page](https://github.com/LabinatorSolutions/boldchess-web-app/graphs/contributors) to see the list of current contributors.
+Please report issues via [BitBucket Issues](https://bitbucket.org/labinator-team/boldchess-web-app/issues).

 ---

 ## License

 This project is licensed under the **GNU AFFERO GENERAL PUBLIC LICENSE (AGPLv3)**.
-For more details, see the [AGPLv3 License](https://www.gnu.org/licenses/agpl-3.0.html).
+For more details, see the [LICENSE.md](file:///home/kai/Downloads/%5BX%5D%20-%20Portal/BitBucket/BoldChess/boldchess-web-app/LICENSE.md) file.

 ---